-In providing management services to the School, officers of the S.M.A.R.T.
+In providing management services to the School, officers of S.M.A.R.T.
 Management LLC may not serve as members of the Board of Directors of the School.
-The agreement began on July 1, 2010, and is effective through June 30, 2020.
-The contract calls for a management fee equal to 10% of full time equivalent (FTE) revenues based on the total number of full time equivalents (FTE).
-In addition, the School pays \$1,000 a month for the management of the After Care program.
-During the year-ended June 30, 2019, the School incurred management fees of \$352,459.
-At June 30, 2019, the School had no amounts owed to S.M.A.R.T.
-Management LLC.
+The agreement began on July 1, 2010 and is effective until June 30, 2020.
+The contract calls for a management fee equal to 10% of full time equivalent (FTE) revenues.
+In addition, the School pays \$500 a month for the management of the After Care program.
+During the year-ended June 30, 2019, the School incurred management fees of \$500,846.
+At June 30, 2019, the School had amounts payable to S.M.A.R.T.
+Management LLC totaling \$9,939, which are included in accounts payable and accrued liabilities.

-NOTE 5 - COMMITMENTS AND CONTINGENCIES
+NOTE 6 - COMMITMENTS AND CONTINGENCIES